WildMon helps measure the impact of conservation efforts in Indonesia

 The resulting species detections and soundscape analyses will help to better understand ecosystem change, species distribution, and seasonal variation.
 The overlap of visual and audio methods will help the team to capture vocal species such as hornbills and gibbons, as well as less vocal species such as pangolins and wild pigs.

-This project will specifically focus on 60 priority species, such as the Endangered Bornean orangutan, Sunda pangolin, Bornean white-bearded gibbon, and helmeted hornbill..
+This project will specifically focus on 60 priority species, many of them endangered and protected, such as the Bornean orangutan, Sunda pangolin, Bornean white-bearded gibbon, and Helmeted Hornbill.
 By building AI models that can be used to analyze continued data collection, the work processes can be replicated by WildMon’s local partners with greater ease and allows WildMon to facilitate the long-term use of these technologies.

-For continued success, WildMon recognizes the critical need for local capacity-building and community engagement, and will be training the Dayak communities so that they can continue monitoring efforts into the future.
+For on-going success, WildMon recognizes the critical need for local capacity-building and will carry on providing technical support to Planet Indonesia and the Dayak communities.
+The goal will center on ensuring their monitoring efforts are continued well into the future.

 Next steps

-This project will give the teams a better understanding of how ongoing sustainable practices, such as climate-smart agriculture, public health services, and land rights, impact wildlife.
-The results from this project will also be used to identify highly-biodiverse areas that can inform the creation of new no-take zones.
+This project will give the indigenous Dayak communities and Planet Indonesia a better understanding of how the ongoing holistic conservation approach, when collaboratively designed and implemented, and covering aspects from climate-smart agriculture, financial inclusion, health services, and obtaining land rights, impacts wildlife.
+The results from this project will also be used to identify highly-biodiverse areas that can inform the creation of new no-take core zones and limited-use areas.
+These areas connect conservation efforts across a vast 300,000 ha of Gunung Naning Protection forest that are managed and used by several of the Dayak communities.

-This collaboration is currently in the planning phase, with final site selections and hardware shipments being put into place by the end-of-year.
-First deployments will start rolling out in January 2025 - and the WildMon team is sure to keep providing learning insights from the field.
+The collaboration is currently in the planning phase, with final site selections and hardware shipments being put into place by the end-of-year.
+First deployments will start rolling out in January 2025, and the WildMon team is sure to keep providing learning insights from the field.

-Follow WildMon’s journey in Kalimantan on LinkedIn, or connect with the team via their website.
+Follow their journey in Kalimantan on LinkedIn and connect with the teams via their respective websites at WildMon and Planet Indonesia.

 Watch the webinar

-The below video was recorded during a Nature Tech Collective weekly NTC Now session: A weekly event for members to drop in to present time, exchange updates, and connect.
-Each week we invite a special guest, provide a quick pulse on the collective including special announcements, followed by community led updates and activities.
+The below video was recorded during a Nature Tech Collective NTC Now session: A weekly event for members to drop in to present time, exchange updates, and connect.
+We invite a special guest, provide a quick pulse on the collective including special announcements, followed by community led updates and activities.

 Interested to learn more?